 Graduate students are given a XULA SPTH Black Polo that they are encouraged to wear to clinic with slacks and tennis shoes that allow them to move and interact freely with a variety of clients and families.
-Students are also given a name tag that they should wear at all times in the clinic.

-- Clothing must be neat, clean, and appropriate for a particular site. - Hair must be well-groomed, clean, and in a color that presents a professional appearance. - Nails should be no longer than 1⁄4 inch past the fingertip in length. - The dress code is expected to be observed by all graduate students during clinic and when present in the clinic.
+- Clothing must be neat, clean, and appropriate for a particular site. - Hair must be well-groomed, clean, and in a color that presents a professional appearance. - Nails should be no longer than 1⁄4 inch past the fingertip in length. - The dress code is expected to be observed by all graduate students during clinical rotations and when present in the clinic.